On This Page

 If you are eligible for this convenient option, a Personal Identification Number (PIN) will be printed on your renewal notice.

-If not eligible, visit the Department of Revenue Licensing Office at City Hall or find a location near you.
+If not eligible, find a Missouri Department of Revenue location near you.

 See the State of Missouri Department of Revenue Motor Vehicle Titling and Registration page for information about state licensing.